df-hackdays/JIASSO/README.md

 <b>Problem Scope 3:</b> Promoting ease of use among childrens, adults and teachers
 <br>
-Proposed Solution: Predicting adults/children/teachers who are likely to recommend CLC to freind, colleage, parent, etc
+Proposed Solution: Predicting adults/children/teachers who are likely to recommend CLC to friend, colleague, parent, etc
                    Predicting the teachers who are likely to make donations to CLC